sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ## The basics
 If you installed with the global option run the command *sitespeed.io* else run the script *bin/sitespeed.js*.
 In the examples we will use the globally installed version.

-You can analyze a site either by crawling or feed sitespeed.io with the URL:s you want to analyze.
+You can analyze a site either by crawling or by feeding sitespeed.io with a list URL:s you want to analyze.

 ### Analyze by URLs
 The simplest way to run sitespeed.io is to give it a URL.